pveentjer/pveentjer.github.io/docs/_posts/2021-03-03-release-consistency-and-IRIW.markdown

 ---
 This post/blog is work in progress.

-The primary goal to make this post was to polish up my understanding why release consistency is failing the IRIW litmus test
+The primary goal of this post is to polish up my understanding why release consistency is failing the IRIW litmus test

-So what is release consistency?
-Let's have a look at the following example:
+To answer this question, lets first have a look what release consistency is.
+Imagine a cook is preparing food and on completion the cook notifies the customers the food is ready.
+As soon as the customers hear the cook, they go to the table and expect to food to be ready.

+Lets cast the example to code: A,B are global variables initialized as 0, and ra, rb are local variables.

 {% highlight java %}
 Thread1: